 Managing Depression Among Residents

-This datapoint is a measure of the percent of long-term care residents who are demonstrating symptoms of depression.
+This metric is a measure of the percent of long-term residents demonstrating depressive symptoms.

 Appropriate Vaccine Usage

-This is the percent of patients who have received the flu and pneumonia vaccines.
-High vaccination rates should be demanded by residents.
+This metric is a measure of the percentage of long-term residents who received the flu and pneumonia vaccines.

 Residents Maintain Autonomy